accessibility/Axioms/README.md

 Much of this discussion started on Twitter on the [A11yAxioms hashtag](https://twitter.com/hashtag/A11yAxiom).
 Lots of people have contributed in that thread and in other social media.
 Thanks!

 ## Standards
-- **Some things don’t appear in WCAG, not because they aren’t important, but because they cannot be concisely expressed and defended.** Cognitive & learning disabilities are often neglected because it is hard to express as a universally understood success criterion.
+- **Some things don’t appear in WCAG, not because they aren’t important, but because they cannot be concisely expressed and defended.** Cognitive and learning disabilities are often neglected from accessibility standards.
+It is  hard to express some needs as a universally understood success criterion.
 - **WCAG is nothing more than a good start to the larger goal of an inclusive society.** Achieving WCAG 2.x AA conformance is good, but insufficient on its own.
 - **WCAG isn’t perfect.** It is only as good as the people and the community behind it.
 Creating community guidelines is hard, but a necessary pre-condition to building a common solution.
-- **If a site already conforms with one accessibility standard (say WCAG 2.0 A) it will be easier to make it conform to a higher or newer standard (say WCAG 2.1 AA) than if it didn't already.**
+- **A site with some accessibility enhancements will be easier to comply with newer guidelines.** A site that meets WCAG 2.0 A  should be easier to remediate to meet WCAG 2.1 AA than a comparable site that has had no accessibility considerations.
 - **New WCAG 2.x guidelines build on the previous ones.
 A site meeting WCAG 2.1 AA will also meet WCAG 2.0 AA.**

 ## Design
 - **User-centered design isn’t going to give you as inclusive a result as user-led design.** Design with - not for - people with disabilities.
-- **Without an inclusion lens, digital solutions are brittle.** Permanent disabilities hit 15% of the population, but temporary & situational disabilities effect us all.
-Thinking through accessibility challenges early also helps reduce the long-term challenges of going back and remediating older implementations.
+- **Without an inclusion lens, digital solutions are brittle.** Permanent disabilities about hit 15% of the population.
+Temporary and situational disabilities effect us all.
+Thinking about accessibility early helps reduce the higher costs of remediating older implementations.
 - **Designing for the starburst of humanity, will produce better products and services than first working within the Pareto Principle and then trying to apply WCAG.** Design for the fringe.
 - **Uncomplicated interfaces are easier to make accessible and will be simpler to maintain.**
 - **Keep it simple.** Start with sound document structure.
 On the web that means semantic HTML and adding WAI-ARIA if the semantics can't be added through HTML.
 Use CSS to solve visual layout issues and JavaScript to enhance behavior.